genicam/harvesters/README.rst

 .. code-block:: python

-    a = ia.device.node_map.Foo.value
+    a = ia.remote_device.node_map.Foo.value

 On the other hand, if ``Foo`` is an Integer node then we code as follows to set a value:

 .. code-block:: python

-    ia.device.node_map.Foo.value = 42
+    ia.remote_device.node_map.Foo.value = 42

 If ``Foo`` is a Boolean node, then you code as follows:

 .. code-block:: python

-    ia.device.node_map.Foo.value = True
+    ia.remote_device.node_map.Foo.value = True

 Or if ``Foo`` is an Enumeration node, then you code as follows; it also works for a case where Foo is a String node:

 .. code-block:: python

-    ia.device.node_map.Foo.value = 'Bar'
+    ia.remote_device.node_map.Foo.value = 'Bar'

 If ``Foo`` is a Command node, then you can execute the command with the following

 .. code-block:: python

-    ia.device.node_map.Foo.execute()
+    ia.remote_device.node_map.Foo.execute()

 There you can dive much more deeper in the GenICam GenApi but the description above would be sufficient for a general use.

 Ah, one more thing.
-You may want to know the available GenICam feature nodes in the target device.
+You may want to know the available GenICam feature nodes in the target remote physical device.
 In such a case, you can probe them calling the ``dir`` function as follows:

 .. code-block:: python

-    dir(ia.device.node_map)
+    dir(ia.remote_device.node_map)

 You should be able to find (probably) familiar feature names in the output.